-Having benefited immensely from her undergraduate study with Cornell faculty who were outstanding teachers and scholars, Migiel is deeply committed to undergraduate education and to the teaching of writing.
+Having benefited immensely from her undergraduate study with Cornell faculty who were outstanding teachers, scholars, and writers, Migiel is deeply committed to undergraduate education and to the teaching of writing.

 - Italian literature and culture (especially 1200-1600)